rackerlabs/rackspace-how-to/content/cloud-databases/monitoring-cloud-databases-in-the-cloud-control-panel.md

 <img src="{% asset_path cloud-databases/monitoring-cloud-databases-in-the-cloud-control-panel/dbcpugraph.png %}" width="571" height="231" />

-#### File system check
+#### Filesystem check

-The graph for the file system check displays disk usage for the Cloud Databases instance.
-The **Total** represents the total disk space that is available to the instance.
+The graph for the Filesystem check displays disk usage for the Cloud Databases instance.
+The **Used** value represents the amount of disk space that the instance uses, and the **Total** value represents the total disk space that is available to the instance.
 This value can change if the instance is resized.

 <img src="{% asset_path cloud-databases/monitoring-cloud-databases-in-the-cloud-control-panel/dbfilesystemgraph.png %}" width="561" height="229" />

-#### Load average check
+#### Load Average check

-The graph for the load average check displays the instance's load average on a per-minute basis.
+The graph for the Load Average check displays the instance's load average on a per-minute basis.
 Whereas the CPU usage graph displays moment-to-moment fluctuations in CPU use, the load average graph reflects overall CPU usage.